Michael: What comes before anything? What have we always said is the most important thing?

 The picture from above is from the 2013 Outback Bowl when Jadaveon Clowney knocked the Michigan RB’s helmet off on a spectacular play that has been viewed millions of times on Youtube.
 The Gamecocks won the game on a Steve Spurrier drawn up and dialed up bomb with 11 second left.
 But neither of those plays were what made the day truly special.
 It was getting to share those moments with my brothers and my dad.
 I don’t remember it but after Clowney made the hit and forced the fumble, Ashley says that I said, “Who was that guy?!?”
 As if it was to say that it was so amazing I had to ask, even though I knew.
 Like responding to a superhero moment.
 It was a special time to relive over and over.

-When I got married in 2015, Ashley gave one of the best men speeches and said our mother always told us when we were fighting as children that our siblings would be our best friends when we were adults.
+At my wedding in 2015, Ashley gave one of the best men speeches.
+He said our mother always told us when we were fighting as children that our siblings would be our best friends when we were adults.
 She was right.
 Boy, was she ever right.
 Because Kim, Tracy, Ashley and Jeremy absolutely know what I think of them.
 That no matter what happens, or how far from South Carolina I am, that, “I’m with you fellas”.
 They truly are my best friends for life.